objectbox/objectbox-swift-integration-test/README.md

 (this creates a local Cartfile pointing to the URL)
 ```

+#### SPM test

+This is also the project which has a Package.swift file, which makes it eligible for the spm test.

+To run the swift test, run `test.sh --clean --spm`

+There are 2 environment variables for the configuration

+- OBX_SPM_PACKAGE_REPO
+- OBX_SPM_PACKAGE_BRANCH

+Per default, these point to the public github repository and the main branch.
+To re-point the to a custom developer repository / branch, set them accordantly.

 What is this doing?
 -------------------
 The process for each project is like this: